MicrosoftDocs/dynamics-365-unified-operations-public/articles/talent/leave-absence-concepts.md

 ## Accruals

 Accruals determine when and how often an employee is awarded time off.
-Policies about when accruals should be awarded and policies about proration are defined in the **Accruals** section.
+Policies about when accruals should be awarded and policies about proration are defined in the **Accruals** section when setting up the leave and absence plan.

 ### Accrual frequency